roitberg-group/torchani_sandbox/torchani/dispersion/README.md

 ## Summary

-As a summary the following functionals are available in orca and gaussian, and they have the following "nonlocal" corrections (I will put D3 and VV10 in the same bag here):
+As a summary the following functionals are available in orca and gaussian, and they have the following "nonlocal" corrections (I will put D3 D2"modified"and VV10 in the same bag here):

-Functional name , paper authors, year, density functional part, Orca keyword, Gaussian16 keyword, Nonlocal correction, Fitted with NL term?, Relevant DOI
+Functional name , paper authors, year,  DF part, Orca 4.2 keyword, Gaussian16 keyword, Nonlocal correction, Fitted with NL term?, Relevant DOI

 wB97              Chai+HGor_1  2008      wB97           wB97         wB97                  None                  No                       10.1039/b810189b
 wB97X             Chai+HGor_1  2008      wB97X          wB97X        wB97X                 None                  No                       10.1039/b810189b
 wB97X-D           Chai+HGor_2  2008      wB97X'         -            wB97XD                D2mod                 yes, with D2mod          10.1039/b810189b

 wB97X-D3          Sheng+Chai   2013      wB97X''        wB97X-D3       -                   D3Zero                yes, with D3Zero         10.1021/ct300715s

 wB97X-V           Mard+HGor_1  2014      wB97X_evo      wB97X-V        -                   VV10                  yes, with VV10           10.1039/C3CP54374A
 B97M-V            Mard+HGor_2  2015      B97X_com       B97M-V         -                   VV10                  yes, with VV10           10.1063/1.4907719
 wB97M-V           Mard+HGor_3  2016      wB97X_com      wB97M-V        -                   VV10                  yes, with VV10           10.1063/1.4952647
-wB97M(2)          Mard+HGor_4  2018             wB97X_com2      -             -                   VV10                  yes, with VV10           10.1063/1.5025226
+wB97M(2)          Mard+HGor_4  2018      wB97X_com'       -            -                   VV10                  yes, with VV10           10.1063/1.5025226

 wB97X-D3(BJ)      Naj+Goer     2018      wB97X_evo      wB97X-D3BJ     -                   D3BJ                  yes, with VV10           10.1021/acs.jctc.8b00842
+B97M-D3(BJ)       Naj+Goer     2018      B97X_com       B97M-D3BJ      -                   D3BJ                  yes, with VV10           10.1021/acs.jctc.8b00842
 wB97M-D3(BJ)      Naj+Goer     2018      wB97X_com      wB97M-D3BJ     -                   D3BJ                  yes, with VV10           10.1021/acs.jctc.8b00842
-B97M-D3(BJ)       Naj+Goer     2018             B97X_com       B97M-D3BJ      -                   D3BJ                  yes, with VV10           10.1021/acs.jctc.8b00842
+B97M-D3(0)        Naj+Goer     2018      B97X_com        -             -                   D3Zero                yes, with VV10           10.1021/acs.jctc.8b00842
 wB97M-D3(0)       Naj+Goer     2018      wB97X_com       -             -                   D3Zero                yes, with VV10           10.1021/acs.jctc.8b00842
-B97M-D3(0)        Naj+Goer     2018             B97X_com        -             -                   D3Zero                yes, with VV10           10.1021/acs.jctc.8b00842

-Note that orca actually spits out some energy + some dispersion if you use the keywords "wB97X D2", but it also outputs a warnings "non-parametrized functional used for VDW correction" which basically means it uses some made up D2 parameters.
+Note that orca actually spits out some energy + some dispersion if you use the keywords "wB97X D2", it actually outputs some energy with D2 and any of these functionals, but it also outputs a warning "non-parametrized functional used for VDW correction" which basically means it uses some made up D2 parameters that will not necessarily work with your functional.

-In this table primes denote refittings of the same functional form.
+In this table, in the "DF part" column, primes denote refitings of the same functional form, or reruns / slight modifications of the fitting procedure, so functionals with primes actually all have different parameters. "\_com" means the functional has been obtained using a combinatorial fitting procedure, and "\_evo" means it has been obtained with an evolutionary fitting algorithm.

 Note that all functionals except for wB97X and wB97 were fitted in such a way as to simultaneously optimmize the functional parameters and some nonlocal correlation parameters.
-In the case of wB97X_evo+D3BJ and wB97X_com+D3BJ the nonlocal correlation **was then replaced with a different one** (the comments on the last column are correct, the functional form is the same, and the parameters of the functional form were originally optimized with VV10), but the point still is that using the functional without any nonlocal correlation is **not justified under any means** for all functionals except wB97 and wB97X.
+In the case of wB97X-D3(BJ), wB97M-D3(0), wB97M-D3(BJ), B97M-D3(BJ) and B97M-D3(0) the nonlocal correlation **was then replaced with a different one** (the comments on the last column are correct, the functional form is the same, and the parameters of the functional form were originally optimized with VV10), but the point still is that using the functional without any nonlocal correlation is **not justified under any means** for all functionals except wB97 and wB97X.
 On the other hand, there are no fitted nonlocal correlation parameters for the original wB97 and wB97X, so if a nonlocal correlation is needed the parameters should be fitted from scratch, however, it is very possible that the results would be suboptimal, since from the paper's conclusions it seems that the functional has to be reoptimized together with the D3 parameters in order for the parameters to make sense.

 ## TODO